 Desperate Measures: Failed Saudi Deal Forces Kenyans Back to Charcoal Dependence

-Kenyans are set to experience a prolonged wait for more affordable cooking gas, following the government's confirmation that a highly anticipated agreement with a Saudi Arabian firm has unfortunately collapsed.
-This setback effectively stalls a crucial government initiative aimed at boosting the supply of cooking gas within the country and, consequently, lowering its retail prices for consumers.
+Kenyans face a prolonged wait for affordable cooking gas, following the government’s confirmation that a major deal with a Saudi Arabian energy firm has collapsed.
+The deal’s failure stalls a crucial initiative designed to boost cooking gas supply and lower retail prices nationwide.

-Adding to the burden on households, the government has recently implemented a significant increase in the Petroleum Development Levy (PDL) specifically on cooking gas.
-The levy has been raised from Sh0.40 per kilogramme to Sh5.40 per kilogramme.
-This substantial increase in the PDL is poised to directly translate into higher overall costs for households across the nation.
+Adding to the challenge, the government recently raised the Petroleum Development Levy (PDL) on cooking gas from Sh0.40 per kilogram to Sh5.40 per kilogram.
+This sharp increase is expected to drive up household fuel costs significantly.

-These developments came to light during the appearance of Energy Cabinet Secretary (CS) Opiyo Wandayi before the Senate Standing Committee on Finance and Budget.
-CS Wandayi presented this information at Parliament on March 31, 2026, outlining the challenges and policy changes impacting the energy sector and, specifically, the availability and pricing of cooking gas.
+The situation was highlighted during Energy Cabinet Secretary Opiyo Wandayi’s appearance before the Senate Standing Committee on Finance and Budget on March 31, 2026.
+He outlined the challenges facing the energy sector and explained the policy changes affecting both availability and pricing of cooking gas.

 Loading...